Ready to migrate your WordPress site to another host? Great! Just don’t mess it up.

 There are two main reasons people migrate WordPress sites to another host.

-First, an agency or developer may build a site on their development servers and needs to transfer the site to the client’s host.
-Agencies or freelancers should consider finding WordPress hosting for agencies to host their client sites to avoid the hassle.
+1. First, an agency or developer may build a site on their development servers and needs to transfer the site to the client’s host.
+Agencies or freelancers should consider finding WordPress hosting for agencies to avoid the hassle.

 How do you know if you should find a new host?

-Look for these signs you should switch web hosts:
+Look for these signs to know it’s time to switch web hosts:

-- Slow Sites.
-Not all hosts are created equal.
+• Slow Sites.
+Not all hosts are the same.
 If you started with a cheap, shared hosting plan, you could experience painfully slow site loading times.
 Slow sites lead to lower conversion and poor search rankings.

 Common Issues to Avoid When You Migrate WordPress Sites to Another Host

-If you need to switch hosts, it’s not as difficult as it sounds.
+It’s not as difficult as it sounds if you need to switch hosts.
 We review each step in our post on how to transfer a WordPress site to a new host.

-You can transfer a site manually, use a plugin, or utilize a white-glove service where your host handles it for you.
-These are the issues to watch for no matter which method you choose.
+You can transfer a site manually, use a plugin, or use a white-glove service where your host handles it for you.
+These are the WordPress migration problems to watch for, regardless of your chosen method.

 Downtime